Cultural Data Sculpting 2026

 A visualisation of the dual exhibition space © eM+

-The exhibition space was envisioned as a circular environment by the cohort, reflecting the physical form of the objects and the natural representations of both world systems.
-This design further emphasised the circular connections within both religions to the themes of rebirth.
+The team working with these two objects envisaged their exhibition space as circular, reflecting the physical form of the two maps and the natural representations of both world systems.
+This design further emphasised the commonality of both religions regarding the theme of rebirth.

 Exhibition on the Buddhist Mandala © eM+